Michael Edward Nogay

 Professional Awards and Recognition

-In 2024, Mr. Nogay was selected once again as a West Virginia Super Lawyer for the 11th time.
+In 2026, Mr. Nogay was selected once again as a West Virginia Super Lawyer for the 12th time.
 Mr. Nogay has also been a repeat selection for membership in the National Trial Lawyers: Top 100 Trial Lawyers, and the National Academy of Criminal Defense Attorneys, which has recognized Mr. Nogay for its “Top 10 Attorney Award for the State of West Virginia.”

 Professional Teaching, Public Service and TV Legal Analyst Experience

-At the national level, Mr. Nogay was the local NBC/FOX on-air legal analyst for WTOV-9 in the Steubenville rape case and the subsequent special grand jury investigation.
-On October 10, 2015, Mr. Nogay was selected as a guest faculty lecturer at the WVU College of Law for a continuing legal education program on that subject.
+At the national level, Mike was the local NBC/FOX on-air legal analyst for WTOV-9 in the Steubenville rape case and the subsequent special grand jury investigation, both of which received national media attention.
+Mike has also served as an on-air legal analyst for the local NBC/FOX TV affiliate on a wide range of other legal issues .On October 10, 2015, Mr. Nogay was selected as a guest faculty lecturer at the WVU College of Law for a continuing legal education program on that subject.

 Courtroom and Trial Experience